W427697/Discord-/docs/writing-stories/mocking-providers.md

 <!-- TODO: React & Solid only? -->

 Components can receive data or configuration from context providers.
-For example, a styled component might access its theme from a ThemeProvider.
+For example, a styled component might access its theme from a ThemeProvider or Redux uses React context to provide components access to app data.
 To mock a provider, you can wrap your component in a [decorator](./decorators.md) that includes the necessary context.

 <!-- prettier-ignore-start -->